DTAA membership levels

 3. Provisional Professional Member

 This level of membership recognises that a member is progressing towards his/her achievement of Professional Membership and expects to reach it within two years.
 A Provisional Professional Member has completed a recognised DMT training course to an approved level and has accumulated at 80 hours of practice experience with at least 20 hours of supervision, is currently in supervised practice and is working towards Professional Membership.
 S/he continues regular supervision and professional development and makes an active contribution to their profession.
-Members achieving this level are permitted to use the title Dance Movement Therapist (Provisional) and the post-nominal DTAA (Provisional Prof Member) in their CV and signature block, contingent on ongoing supervision and documented professional practice and progression towards Professional Membership within the two year time limit.
+Members achieving this level are permitted to use the title Dance Movement Therapist (Provisional) and DTAA post-nominal in their CV and signature block: DTAA (Prov.
+DMT).
+This is contingent on ongoing supervision and documented professional practice and progression towards Professional Membership within the two year time limit.

 More about Provisional Professional Membership.